CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Getting-started-page/Module06.md

 - **Copilot in PowerPoint:** Transforms the concept document into a professional presentation.
 Copilot automates slide creation, suggests optimal order, and adds content to improve engagement and address challenges.

-- **Copilot Studio:** Enables creation of a custom virtual assistant agent.
-The agent is configured with operational guidelines, connected to a SharePoint-based knowledge base, and tested to deliver accurate, cited responses.

 ## Architecture Diagram:

    ![](../Demos/Images/ms-4008-architecture.png)